Grammys 2022: Complete list of nominees and winners

 After a three-month delay caused by the Omicron surge, the 64th Grammy Awards returned Sunday night.
 The show moved from its usual home in Los Angeles to the MGM Grand Garden Arena in Las Vegas.
 Trevor Noah, who hosted the ceremony in 2021, came back to host once again this year.

-Jon Batiste scored the most nominations with 11, winning four Grammy Awards before the televised portion of the ceremony even began.
-Batiste is up for both Record of the Year and Album of the Year along with multiple nominations for his work on the animated film "Soul."
+Jon Batiste came into the night with 11 nominations, the most of any artist this year, winning four Grammy Awards before the televised portion of the ceremony even began and taking home the coveted Album of the Year award.
 Justin Bieber, Doja Cat and H.E.R. all scored eight nominations of their own, with H.E.R. winning the Best Traditional R&B Performance award earlier in the evening.

+Olivia Rodrigo earned awards for Best New Artist and Best Pop Solo Performance and Silk Sonic took home all four awards they were nominated for.

 The full list of nominees and winners is below: